lmlope28/lmlope28.github.io/README.md

 # lmlope28.github.io
-This repository contains assignments for AME 220.
+This repository contains assignments for AME 220 completed by Lisa.